wbnns/wbnns/README.md

 algorithmic trading bots and high frequency trading infrastructure to supply market making and liquidity services to the cryptocurrency ecosystem.

-+ [Ledger Prime](https://ledgerprime.com/): LedgerPrime is a quantitative digital asset investment firm.
++ [Ledger Prime](https://ledgerprime.com/): Ledger Prime is a quantitative digital asset investment firm.

 + [NovaDAX](https://www.novadax.com/): NovaDAX is a global cryptocurrency exchange based in Brazil.